ivaandrey/portfolio/pages/age_gender_project/age_gender.md

   <img src="images/AgeGenderImage.jpg?raw=true" width="60%" height="60%">
 </div>

 To address the problem of age and gender estimation, I decided to use facial embeddings as input for the models.
 Face embeddings are compact, high-dimensional feature representations extracted from a face image using deep learning models.
+Several pre-trained deep learning models can be used to extract facial embeddings.
+These models are designed to convert a face image into a fixed-size feature vector that captures facial identity.
+It was decided to use ArcFace (InsightFace)